 (1) Witrafi’s Rentapark is a sharing-economy service for parking spaces that takes away the trouble of finding parking in the city by putting available spaces into productive use.
 A digital app allows drivers to book a space and pay for it in advance.
 There is no more driving around looking for a space.

 (2) In the Smart Minigrid pilot Parkkisähkö brings a service model for housing companies for smart electric car charging stations.
 In Kalasatama Parkkisähkö upgrades electrical outlets for car block heaters into smart electric car charging stations remote-operated by smartphones.
 Smart Minigrid stations can use locally generated solar power.
+Check their video presentation.

 (3) The Finnish startup Elwedo conducts an experiment based on the solar-power generation technology installed in Kalasatama residential buildings.
 Elwedo’s solution allows buildings to feed their excessive solar power to local grid and distributes the revenue among the residents.